 Bexar County is currently subject to Subchapter E, Division 1 requirements as an attainment county.
 The existing requirements for Bexar County as a covered attainment county would continue to apply in the Bexar County 2015 ozone NAAQS nonattainment area.
 The commission proposes to make administrative changes to the compliance schedules in §115.419 to address Bexar County's change in status from a covered attainment county to an ozone nonattainment area.
 The existing reference to Bexar County in §115.419(b) would be removed to make clear that the area would no longer be part of the covered attainment counties that are listed in that subsection.
 Bexar County would be added to the list in §115.419(a) of counties within ozone nonattainment and maintenance areas.
 Existing §115.419(a) specifies that the compliance date for the counties listed in that subsection has passed and that the owner or operator of an affected source must continue to comply with the existing provisions of Division 1.
-Including Bexar County during the transition time from covered attainment county to ozone nonattainment area.
+Including Bexar County in subsection (a) would ensure there is no gap in compliance for affected sources in Bexar County during the transition time from covered attainment county to ozone nonattainment area.
 The compliance obligations in Bexar County would not be expected to change, only the area's status listing in the section.